 Artificial intelligence is finding its way into almost everything these days, and health is no exception.
-You’ve probably noticed more and more apps, websites, and tools using AI to answer health questions, explain symptoms, or even give tips about food, exercise, and wellness.
-In this blog, you will learn how to use AI tools wisely, which means you can get the benefits without falling into risky habits.
+You’ve noticed more and more apps, websites, and tools using AI to answer health questions or even give tips about food, exercise, and wellness.
+In this blog, you will learn how to use AI tools wisely, which means you can get the benefits without falling into risky habits while understanding the safe use of AI for health information.

 Understand What AI Does Best